tranvo-dev/quill-editor-with-table/README.md

-# My Rich Text Editor
+# Quill Editor with Table

 This is a sample project demonstrate how to create a rich text editor with Quill JS